 The Digihealth concept is to provide information, advice, guidance and support to enable people of Lincolnshire to better understand the use of digital opportunities when accessing their healthcare services.

-Supported and funded by the NHS Lincolnshire Clinical Commissioning Group, HWLincs have put together an informative webinar with the assistance of three local doctors to provide information for Lincolnshire patients about the digital services available to them, and how they can support their surgeries to gain the most effective access.
+Supported and funded by the NHS Lincolnshire Clinical Commissioning Group, and with the assistance of three local doctors, HWLincs have put together an informative webinar that provides information for Lincolnshire patients about the digital services available to them, and how they can support their surgeries to gain the most effective access.